Translating WAI Resources

 - Please leave the code, HTML, and markdown as is without changing it (other than at the top as noted after #).

-- If you have any questions about the translation, please e-mail them to email@example.com.
-We are happy to help you decide on the best translated wording by sharing the considerations and nuances that went into chosing the wording for the English page.
+- If you have any questions about the translation, please e-mail them to firstname.lastname@example.org.
+We are happy to help you decide on the best translated wording by sharing the considerations and nuances that went into choosing the wording for the English page.

 By submitting a translation, you agree: